acounsel/django_haiticomp/README.md

-# django_haiticomp
+# Online Compensation Checker
-This is a simple tool to access compensation data using CID numbers.
+A simple tool to access compensation data using CID numbers.

 ## Getting Started